Finite choice, convex choice and finding roots: Introduction

 Some of the techniques used to establish our main results are promising with regards to further applicability to other classes of choice principles, or to even more general Weihrauch degrees.
 These techniques are presented in Section \ref{sec:relativetechniques}.

 Finally, some of the results are transferred to the problem of finding zeros of a continuous function.
 We show that finding zeros of a function merely guaranteed to have finitely many zeros is strictly harder than finding zeros of a function having finitely many zeros as a consequence of having finitely many local extrema.
+This is achieved via an algorithm that lists $3^n$ potential zeros of a continuous function $f : \uint \to \mathbb{R}$ with up to $n$ local minima and $f(0) > 0 \wedge f(1) \neq 0$ while guaranteeing that all true zeros are listed.
+We show that any algorithm of this kind needs at least $3^n$ guesses to cover all zeros.